dotnet/docs/docs/fsharp/style-guide/formatting.md

 ### Use PascalCase for constructs intrinsic to .NET

-Namespaces, Exceptions, events, and project/`.dll` names should also use PascalCase.
-Not only will this make consumption from other .NET languages feel more natural to consumers, it will also be consistent with .NET naming conventions that you are likely to encounter.
+Namespaces, exceptions, events, and project/`.dll` names should also use PascalCase.
+Not only does this make consumption from other .NET languages feel more natural to consumers, it's also consistent with .NET naming conventions that you are likely to encounter.

 ### Avoid underscores in names